Broward Municipal Services District ("Unincorporated") Customer Service 954-765-4999

 If you live in a newly constructed home, your new home may not yet be on the tax roll for the solid waste and recycling special assessment, so Broward County authorizes your hauler to bill you directly for collection services.
 For the first year, you will be billed a pro-rated amount from the date the Certificate of Occupancy was issued for your home to December 31.
 Broward County will often authorize your hauler to bill you directly for the following year, from January 1 to December 31.
 This is because it can take more than a year for the assessment to be added to your tax bill.
 Once it is, you will no longer be billed by your hauler.
 The assessment is paid in advance of services.
 It might appear that you are paying for your solid waste and recycling services twice, but you are not.
 If you have questions, please call 954-765-4999 or e-mail email@example.com.

 When you call our customer service line at 954-765-4999 to report a service issue, we will take your information and forward it to a field supervisor.
-The field supervisor will investigate and, if the resident is found to be in compliance with collection guidelines, the supervisor will begin the Notice of Violation process.
+The field supervisor will investigate and, if you are found to be in compliance with collection guidelines, the supervisor will begin the Notice of Violation process.

 Field supervisors also monitor garbage, bulk waste and recycling collection services; provide program information to residents, and investigate early and late set-outs of garbage, recycling and bulk waste.